dhbradshaw/ProjectEulerFastRust/README.md

 This is obvious, I think, to programmers with some systems work under their belt.
 My experience before now has been primarily Mathematica, Matlab, Python, and Javascript.
 So it's been nice to have tools that let me distinguish between the stack and the heap and use the stack when it's profitable.
 It was surprising how much the stack can actually hold.
 However,

-### 5. While the stack is awesome, it has limits.
+### 5. While the stack is fast, it has limits.

 1. Important note learned from experience: if your rust code crashes with no error message and for no apparent reason, you may have been putting too much onto the stack.
 It's impressive how much room there is there, but there are limits.
 2. I achieved measurable speed ups by decreasing the size of arrays that I had on the stack.
-For example, a u32 array with a length=100_000 will be measurably slower than a u16 array with the same length.
+For example, a u32 array with a length of 100_000 will be measurably slower than a u16 array with the same length.
 3. I haven't quantified this, but I also get the sense that large arrays are associated with more variance in the time it takes a bit of code to run.

 ### 6. If you need bulk information, process in bulk.
-In other words, sieves are awesome.

-A prime sieve is a perfect example of this.
+A prime sieve is a perfect example of bulk processing.
 If you need all the primes under 2 million, you can find them much more quickly by finding all those primes at once using a sieve than by checking integers one at a time to see if they are prime.

 But the same sieve concept can be and is used in other ways for other problems here and leads to significant speed improvements for those other solutions as well.